 SouzaKohn, daughter of the legendary Indian artist Francis Newton Souza, is a distinguished artist in her own right.
-Her evocative paintings capture everyday objects and familiar environments, transforming them into dynamic compositions filled with passion and vigour.
+Her evocative paintings capture everyday objects and familiar environments, transforming them into dynamic compositions filled with passion and vigor.
 Born in London, Keren completed her foundation course at Hornsey College of Art and earned a BA (Hons) in Fine Art from Ravensbourne College of Art.
 Her extensive career includes numerous solo exhibitions, with a recent focus on her work with oils.

-Keren's art, characterised by its movement and depth, brings life to inanimate objects, revealing perspectives often overlooked.
-Her use of colours, such as absorbent purples, browns, scorched sienna, and parchment, creates a rich tapestry that speaks to her personal vision and emotional depth.
+Keren's art, characterized by its movement and depth, brings life to inanimate objects, revealing perspectives often overlooked.
+Her use of colors, such as absorbent purples, browns, scorched sienna, and parchment, creates a rich tapestry that speaks to her personal vision and emotional depth.
 Critics and curators have praised her ability to evoke personal yet universal emotions, stirring the minds of viewers with poignant imagery and vibrant colour.

 In this interview, we delve into Keren's reflections on her father's life, art, and influences.
 We explore how F.N.
 Souza's early experiences, personal losses, and cultural heritage shaped his artistic journey and how these elements resonate in Keren's own work.
 Join us as we unravel the legacy of F.N.
 Souza through the eyes of his daughter, Keren SouzaKohn.